Meet The Supporters

 LUSH is headed by Mark Constantine, a passionate cyclist who says he hates cars.
 He is quoted as being very concerned by the money wasted by the big charities and prefers to donate to small grassroots groups that achieve incredible results on a shoestring.

-THEN there are all those of you out there from far and near who have given so generously to our campaign, so many it would be a difficult task to thank each individually, therefore will you please accept this message as an expression of our sincere gratitude.
-Without you we would have had to give up our fight to save this precious woodland long ago.
+THEN there are all those of you out there from far and near who have given so generously to our campaign, either financially, or by writing knowledgeable and passionate letters to the papers etc, or all the other campaigning tasks that needed to be done.
+There are so many of you it would be impossible to thank each individually, therefore will you please accept this message as an expression of our sincere gratitude.
+Without you we would have had to give up our fight to save this precious woodland and green lung long ago.

 However together with LUSH and yourselves there are other supporters we would like to thank publicly.